-FAS Research Computing provides faculty and researchers with the tools they need to take on large-scale computing challenges.
-Odyssey, Harvard’s largest supercomputer, offers users over 2.5 Petabytes of raw storage, more than 17,000 processing cores, and numerous software modules and applications.
+The FAS Research Computing group offers tools for researchers to tackle large-scale computing challenges.
+Odyssey, Harvard’s largest supercomputer, gives users over 2.5 Petabytes of raw storage, more than 17,000 processing cores, and numerous software modules and applications.
 Research Computing can also host and create scientific applications not already on the Odyssey system.

-Research Computing’s bioinformatics core helps researchers conduct large-scale sequence analysis on the Odyssey cluster.
-The core provides high level biostatistics support, helping researchers determine the significance of results from high-throughput microarray experiments, as well as assists in interpreting the results of high-throughput sequencing, and annotating genomes.
+Research Computing’s bioinformatics core helps researchers conduct large-scale sequence analysis on the Odyssey cluster, provides high level biostatistics support (e.g., determining the significance of results from high-throughput microarray experiments), helps interpret results of high-throughput sequencing, and annotates genomes.

-With your Odyssey account, you will be able to submit jobs to open-access queues at no cost.
-Should you find that your jobs are waiting for a inconveniently long period of time before running, you can consult with the Research Computing staff about having your research group purchase additional computers.
-These computers would be housed in a server room and be administered by the Research Computing group.
+With your Odyssey account, you can submit jobs to open-access queues at no cost.
+If your jobs are waiting for an inconveniently long period of time before running, we recommend you consult with Research Computing staff about having your research group purchase additional computers.
+These computers would be housed in a server room and administered by the Research Computing group.
 Your research group would have priority access on the nodes that were purchased with your group's funds.
 Hardware purchases start at the $10,000 level.